 Royal Gala Apple

 This variety of the Gala apple is the one that was planted by my Dad in 1986.
 Ripens a week later than our Pacific Gala.
-Usually ripens in mid August (2016 was Aug 10th).
+Usually ripens in mid August.
 This variety of Gala is yellow with a red blush on the Sunny Side.
 Gala Apples are a favorite for making applesauce because they have more natural sugar and therefore require less added sugar.

 Honey Crisp Apples

 One of the most popular apples on the market, Honey Crisp is a hot seller for us.
 This apple is juicy tart and sweet all at the same time.
-It usually Ripens about Labor Day.
-(2016 was Mid August) We post the opening of U-Pick Season and it is a run for the roses to get them,(Translation; Get here Quickly or they will be gone.)
+It usually Ripens in early September.
+We post the opening of U-Pick Season and it is a run for the roses to get them,(Translation; Get here Quickly or they will be gone.)
 Honey Crisp Apples are usually eaten fresh but I know some people who like them for baking.

 Red Delicious Apples